NuttyLogic/BSBolt/docs/index.md

 platform that offers support for bisulfite sequencing read simulation, alignment, methylation calling, data aggregation, and data imputation.
 BSBolt has been validated to work with a wide array of bisulfite sequencing data, including whole genome bisulfite sequencing (WGBS), reduced representative bisulfite sequencing data (RRBS), and targeted methylation sequencing data.
-BSBolt utilizes forked versions of [BWA-MEM2](https://github.com/bwa-mem2/bwa-mem2) and [WGSIM](https://github.com/lh3/wgsim) for read alignment and read simulation respectively.
-BSBolt is release under the MIT licensed.
+BSBolt utilizes forked versions of [BWA](https://github.com/lh3/bwa) and [WGSIM](https://github.com/lh3/wgsim) for read alignment and read simulation respectively.
+BSBolt is release under the MIT licensed, individual components of BWA are packaged under the original release license.

 ### Installation